DigitalVilla/Memorax/README.md

-# A NEAT LOGO MEMORY GAME
+# A NEAT JS MEMORY GAME
 ### A challenging UI to test your memory
 Dynamic animation and DOM creation. known bugs: CSS is not equally functional  accross all browsers